jes-sherborne/genetic-optimizer/README.markdown

 ### Writing your own crossover function

 You may want to write your own crossover function, especially if there are combinations of values x[] that are not valid.
-By writing your own crossover function, you could ensure that all offspring remain valid.
-In the travelling salesman example, each variable represents a location on a tour, and we must visit each location exactly once, so we wrote a custom crossover function to preserve this characteristic.
+By writing your own crossover function, you can ensure that all offspring remain valid.
+In the travelling salesman example, each variable represents a location on a tour, and we must visit each location exactly once, so we need a custom crossover function to preserve this characteristic.

 While the travelling salesman problem's crossover function is somewhat involved, here is a simpler example which always crosses over at exactly the midpoint.